16 Royalty Party Themes

 The Map of the Kingdom

 If you have any artistic talent (or know someone who does), you can get a large piece of display paper or cardboard and have the kids take turns describing their “kingdom” to you.
-Start with the castle in the center, and move from blank spot to blank spot having kids tell you what’s there.
+Start with the castle in the center, and move from blank spot to blank spot, filling in the map.

-From deep valleys filled with goat people to high mountains haunted dragons, there’s no telling what they’ll come up with when they get going.
-After you have the Kingdom all mapped out, you can encourage the kids to play a number of games as if they were in that land.
-It’s a fun way to spend an afternoon and lets kids use their imaginations.
+From deep valleys inhabited by goat people to high mountains haunted by dragons, there’s no telling what they’ll come up with when they get going.
+After you have the Kingdom all laid out, encourage the kids to play a number of games as if they were in that land.
+It’s a fun way to spend an afternoon and lets kids use their imagination.

 11. The Royal Feast

 Nothing says “royalty” like a long table covered end to end with fabulous foods and endless mugs of delicious royal brew.
-Of course, depending on the age group of your attendees, you’ll have to decide if Root Beer would be more appropriate than the real thing.
+Of course, depending on the age group of your attendees, you’ll have to decide if Root Beer or fresh juice is more appropriate.

 12. The Royal Crown Party

-Sure, everybody loves to be the center of attention, but why let one girl have all the fun when everyone can be a Princess for a day?
-This theme is perfect for younger girls, many of whom will likely be in a “princess phase” for the majority of their childhoods.
-For this theme, you’re going to have each princess design their own crows, necklaces, and other jewels.
+Sure, everybody loves to be the center of attention, but wouldn’t it be more fun if everyone got to be a Princess for a day?
+This theme is perfect for younger girls, especially when early childhood is often a “princess phase”.
+For this theme, you’re going to have each princess design their own crowns, necklaces, and other jewels.

-First, you need to attend your local party store to see what they have.
-If you can’t find anything to serve as a suitable crown, try printing some out on your home printer, along with a bunch of gems, jewels, and diamonds that the girls can paste on the frames.
+First, you need to visit your local party store to check out their supplies.
+If you can’t find anything to serve as a suitable crown, search for a printable shape, along with a bunch of gems, jewels, and diamonds that the girls can paste on the frames.
 You might also be able to find charm necklaces and bracelets that girls can use to make other jewelry – use your imagination!

-Invite them to come over in their prettiest princess dresses, and announce to them that you’re going to have them design their very own crown and jewelry.
-At the end of the part, photograph each girl wearing their best princess getup and given them a copy or printout so that they can show it to their friends and parents.
+Invite them to come over in their prettiest princess dresses, and announce that you’re going to have them design their very own crown and jewelry.
+At the end of the party, photograph each girl wearing their best princess getup and give them a copy or printout so that they can show it to their friends and parents.

 13. The Fairytale Wedding